kestra-io/docs/content/docs/configuration/index.md

 ### Recursive Rendering

-The `kestra.variables.recursive-rendering` configuration allows you to enable the pre-0.14.0 [recursive rendering](../11.migration-guide/0.14.0/recursive-rendering.md) behavior and give administrators more time to migrate deployed flows.
+The `kestra.variables.recursiveRendering` configuration allows you to enable the pre-0.14.0 [recursive rendering](../11.migration-guide/0.14.0/recursive-rendering.md) behavior and give administrators more time to migrate deployed flows.
 It defaults to `false`:

 ```yaml
 kestra: